Man Group plc Man Group Plc : Form 8.3 - [Tesco -3-

 Product Exercise

-relevant e.g. call Written or Number of securities to which option or derivative per Type Expiry
+relevant e.g. call or Number of securities to which option or derivative per Type Expiry

 security option purchased relates unit e.g. American, European etc. date